TheDarkPhoenix15/Results_Summary/README.md

 # Results_Summary
-A simple webpage made with php that shows the results gotten from a test or smthn...
+A simple webpage made with css that shows the results gotten from a test or smthn...

-Before opening, have php installed and start a new localhost:4000 server then include the path after the 'localhost:4000' on the browser.
+A FrontEnd mentor project.